Surohitt/Donor-Prediction-App/README.md

 This application was designed with motivation from [Keela](https://www.keela.co/).
 The appplication itself can be found [here](https://income-classifier.herokuapp.com/).

-This repo contains some sample code to deploy a simple (but complete) Flask application to [Heroku](https://heroku.com).
+This repo contains all the code used to deploy a [Flask](http://flask.pocoo.org/) application to [Heroku](https://heroku.com).
 The deployed app counts with the following features:

 * Running Python 3.6 🐍
 * Static Files management with [WhiteNoise](http://whitenoise.evans.io/en/stable/) 🔌